Emilia-Capital/comment-hacks/readme.md

 * Cleaner comment notification emails.
 * The option to disallow comments below a certain length.
-* The option to redirect first time commenters to a thank you page.
+* The option to redirect first time commenters to a "thank you" page.
 * An input field on the comment edit screen to change the comment parent ID.
 * Links in the admin comments section to email individual commenters.
 * A button in the WP toolbar to email all the commenters on a post.